Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   When disabled PS/2 keyboards and mice will stop working in firmware and OS.
   PS/2 controller will not be functional in OS.
 This option is not available on laptops where PS/2 is used for the integrated keyboard and possibly touchpad.
 - `Enable watchdog` - controls the chipset watchdog functionality.
-If enabled watchdog will be counting with the timeout specified below.
+If enabled, watchdog will be counting with the timeout specified below.
 The firmware automatically kicks the watchdog periodically so even without OS support, the platform will not reset itself when watchdog expires.